Dionkaps/Eu-Zin/README.md

 ## Key Features:

 ### 1. Calorie Tracking 📊
 Effortlessly monitor and track your daily calorie intake.
-Eu-Zin provides a user-friendly interface to log and manage the food consumed, giving you insights into your nutritional habits.
+Eu-Zin provides an interface to log and manage the food consumed, giving you insights into your nutritional habits.

 ### 2. Dietitian Appointments 📅
 Schedule appointments with dietitians directly through the app.
 Eu-Zin streamlines the process of seeking professional guidance on your dietary choices.